 - Click Save.

 That is all there is to it!
-Once you have completed these steps, provide your API Key, Password, Example URL, and Shared Secret to us and we will handle the rest.
-If you have any questions, free to reach out to your Integration Agent or our Customer Support team by either opening a support ticket or emailing email@example.com.
+Once you have completed these steps, provide your API Key, Password, Example URL, and Shared Secret to the agent assisting you and we will handle the rest.
+If you have any questions, free to reach out to your Integration Agent or our Customer Support team by either opening a support ticket or emailing firstname.lastname@example.org.
 Thank you!